 Congratulations!
 You're Done

-In this tutorial, we created a simple text, converted it into a 3D mesh, and adjusted its settings.
+In this tutorial, we created a simple text for the chipped paint font, converted it into a 3D mesh, and adjusted its settings.
 After that, we created the materials, split the extrusion, repositioned the text, and added the ground plane.

 Next, we worked on the lighting and camera view, and rendered the scene.
 Finally, we added a couple of adjustment layers to enhance the lighting and a grunge texture to finish everything off.